How to do the perfect House Clearance

 Amber = sell/donate

-There are a myriad of ways to get rid of decent quality items you don’t want. eBay, Gumtree, and Freecycle are all excellent channels but remember that they do require meeting people who you’ve never met before who are not from a professional organisation.
+There is a myriad of ways to get rid of decent quality items you don’t want. eBay, Gumtree, and Freecycle are all excellent channels but remember that they do require meeting people who you’ve never met before who are not from a professional organisation.
 If you do use them, make sure you’re not alone when the person comes to collect.

 Other options are local charity shops and social enterprises.
 Note that any upholstered furniture must have a fire-safety certificate or they won’t be able to take it.
 The Furniture Reuse Network is a UK wide network of social enterprises that aim to maximise furniture reuse.